coopnorge/engineering-docker-images/docs/images/techdocs.md

 of the alert, or to use an ignore-comment to tell Prettier to no format the part.
 There is an
-[open issue](https://github.com/prettier/prettier/issues/15479) on Prettier's Github to track this problem.
+[open issue](https://github.com/prettier/prettier/issues/15479) on Prettier's GitHub to track this problem.

 [MkDocs Awesome Pages]:
   https://github.com/lukasgeiter/mkdocs-awesome-pages-plugin/#features